TORM plc research snapshot

 Moat

-The practical moat is a modern fleet with scrubber technology, long-standing customer relationships, experienced commercial and technical teams, and access to capital markets.
-These advantages help in a fragmented industry but cannot prevent a broad product tanker rate downturn or oversupply.
+The practical moat is a modern fleet of around 90 vessels with scrubber technology, long-standing customer relationships, experienced commercial and technical teams, and access to capital markets.
+These advantages help in a fragmented industry but cannot prevent a broad product tanker rate downturn, oversupply, or the reopening of the Strait of Hormuz.

 Munger risk inversion

-The thesis fails if product tanker supply grows faster than refined product demand, refinery utilization falls globally, trade routes shorten, or freight rates normalize below cash breakeven.
-Other risks include rising interest expense, vessel value declines, environmental regulation costs, higher dry-dock spending, dividend cuts, sanctions impacts, or a global recession that reduces oil product consumption.
+The thesis fails if product tanker supply grows faster than refined product demand, refinery utilization falls globally, the Strait of Hormuz reopens and trade routes shorten, or freight rates normalize below cash breakeven.
+Other risks include rising interest expense, vessel value declines, environmental regulation costs, higher dry-dock spending, dividend cuts, share dilution from block offerings, sanctions impacts, or a global recession that reduces oil product consumption.

 Management

-Management has navigated the cycle by renewing the fleet, reducing debt from the 2020 peak, and adopting a variable dividend policy that returns excess cash to shareholders.
-The key test is whether capital allocation remains disciplined when earnings decline and whether the dividend policy survives a down cycle.
+Management has navigated the cycle by renewing the fleet, keeping debt at about $1.08 billion against $202.9 million of cash, and using a variable dividend policy that returned $0.70 per share for Q1 2026 at a 58% payout.
+The key test is whether capital allocation remains disciplined when the current rate spike normalizes and whether the dividend policy survives a down cycle, especially after the late-June share block offering.

 Industry trend

-Product tanker demand is driven by refinery output, trade flows, and the growing global fleet of refining capacity in the Middle East, India, and Asia that creates longer-haul trade routes.
-Fleet supply is relatively disciplined after the ordering boom of the mid-2000s, but newbuilding deliveries in 2026-2028 could pressure utilization.
+Product tanker demand is driven by refinery output, trade flows, and the growing refining capacity in the Middle East, India, and Asia that creates longer-haul routes, with the Hormuz closure in 2026 amplifying demand for replacement barrels from the US.
+Fleet supply is relatively disciplined after the ordering boom of the mid-2000s, but newbuilding deliveries in 2026-2028 and the six MR resales TORM itself contracted could pressure utilization if demand fades.

 Valuation and margin of safety